 Table of Contents

-- Similes are often used with the basic formula – “A is like B” or “A is as adjective as B”.
-Sticking to similar formulae in everyday communication can help you use similes to deliver understanding.
+- Similes have a basic formula – “A is like B” or “A is as adjective as B.” Sticking to similar formulae in everyday communication can help you use similes to deliver understanding.

 - A simile is also designed to paint a picture in the mind of a specific person or situation.
 An image can be described vividly with the use of the right simile.

 - It is, however, essential to use similes sparingly in your writing and speech.
 Too much of this literary device can be a cause of distraction, directing the reader’s attention to another concept.

 To better reinforce your understanding of how similes are used, here are 20 examples of this literary tool:

 - She was as cool as a cucumber.